Electrolytes & Skin Health

 Rosacea Awareness Month

-Rosacea Awareness Month: Understanding and Managing Rosacea Flare-Ups
+Rosacea Awareness Month: Understanding and Manageing Rosacea Flare-Ups

 Rosacea Awareness Month is an opportunity to raise awareness of this common but often misunderstood skin condition.
 For many who experience acne rosacea, flare-ups can strike at any time of the year.
 One month, the skin may be relatively clear; the next, redness, irritation, and pustules can return without warning.
 Seasonal changes—particularly the transition to cooler months—can significantly impact rosacea-prone skin.
 Indoor heating, environmental stressors, and dietary shifts are all contributing factors that can aggravate symptoms.